ikhvorost/DLog/README.md

 ## `.disabled`

-It is the shared disabled logger constant that logging any messages and it's very useful when you want to turn off the logger for some build configuration, preference, condition etc.
+It is the shared disabled logger constant that doesn't emit any log message and it's very useful when you want to turn off the logger for some build configuration, preference, condition etc.

 ``` swift
 // Logging is enabled for `Debug` build configuration only